Dynasties, guarantees and ‘The Catch’: Cowboys and 49ers have a rich playoff history

-“That was a part of my childhood that was just such cool football, because everyone knew those three NFC championships, those three years, those were the Super Bowl,” Shanahan told reporters.
+“That was a part of my childhood that was just such cool football, because everyone knew those three NFC championships, those three years, those were the Super Bowl,” Kyle Shanahan told reporters.

-As for whether his current players share his appreciation for this week’s matchup, Shanahan replied with a laugh, “Not at all.”
+As for whether his players share his appreciation for this week’s matchup, Shanahan replied with a laugh, “Not at all.”

 So for the potential benefit of certain youthful members of the 49ers, as well as for anyone else eager to take a toe-to-toe trip down memory lane, we are happy to provide an overview of the rich history of the Dallas-San Francisco playoff rivalry.
-We’ll start with their most recent meetings, which Shanahan remembers so well.
+We will start with their most recent meetings, which Shanahan remembers so well.

 Jan.
 15, 1995 — NFC championship game